LEB-EPFL/SASS/README.md

 ## Usage

+## API Notice ##

-**NOTICE** The API for SASS is still under development and may change until major version 1.
+The API for SASS is still under development and may change until major version 1.0.0.
+Any methods or classes that are marked as deprecated will be removed by this release.

+## Installation

-Download latest .jar from [releases].
+Download the latest .jar from [releases].

 ### As standalone application
  - Executing the .jar file by double-clicking launches a BeanShell console.
 Example scripts can be found in `/scripts/` folder.
  - Running SASS from command line: `java -jar <SASS-jar-name> --help` brings up available options, such as executing a script, or an interactive session within the terminal.